You are here

 - a reference letter from the thesis supervisor,

-- a copy of the thesis' external report or a summary report from the internal reviewers (maximum of two pages),
+- a copy of the thesis external examiner’s report or a summary report from the internal reviewers (maximum of two pages),

-The nominee must be a CAIAC member by the submission deadline indicated below.
-The submitted documents must all be in electronic format and must be submitted through the CAIAC website by January 15th 2014 at the latest.
+We expect the nominee to be a CAIAC member by the submission deadline indicated below.
+The submitted documents must be submitted in electronic format through CAIAC website (www.caiac.ca) by January 15th, 2015, at the latest.
 Both English and French submissions are welcome.